 Preparing for the hike down, we enjoyed our dehydrated breakfast before packing up camp.
 As we descended, the temperature rose and the snow diminished.

 The “run” part of our adventure ended were it had started 24 ½ hours ago in Camp 4.

 A fantastic weekend, a great adventure, in my favorite place in the world with a loved family member, returning my daughter’s husband to her unharmed and Jake asking for more on our next excursion.
-Another Yosemite convert…I could not be happier!
+Another Yosemite convert…I could not

 Until our next adventure…push your limits, find new boundaries and never stop discovering!